 The experience they have in the next 60-90 minutes will determine if they become a fee-paying client or not.
 For many practices this will mean the difference between survival and failure as grandfathered commissions are abolished and annual fee renewal takes hold.

 During the meeting the adviser will need to: establish rapport with the client, gather information, discuss goals, determine what advice will be provided (initially and on an ongoing basis) and show value in their service to finally agree on a reasonable fee.

-To do this effectively in the short time allotted will be a challenge and requires the adviser to re-think the client journey experience, their own business needs and their ever-increasing compliance requirements.
+To do this effectively in the short time allotted will be a challenge and requires the adviser to re-think the client journey experience, their own business needs and their ever-increasing financial planning compliance requirements.

 The client journey is the experience they have from the first contact, throughout the meeting process and beyond.
 The client expects this to be a logical process and all about them, their needs and the better outcomes they can achieve.
 This requires coherent explanations of the value they can expect for the fees they will pay so that a decision to proceed can be made.

 The adviser challenge is how to provide a valuable client journey in an efficient and effective way so that most of the meetings end with a favourable outcome for both client and adviser.
 Much of this will depend on the adviser’s soft (sales) skills however a lot will also depend on the tools they have at their disposal.

 Those advisers that rely on ‘old style’ business practices using paper-based fact finds will struggle to generate any level of excitement for their clients.
 Not to mention how much of their time and their client’s valuable time they will be wasting.